-As should be evident from the above story, Hera wasn’t too fond of her husband.
+Hera wasn’t too fond of her husband.
 Especially when Zeus woke up, she couldn’t stand that she wasn’t able to do her own thing without the interference of her husband.
-Well, can you really blame the man?
-It’s only a father’s duty to protect his children, right?

 Still, the initial goal of Hera wasn’t fulfilled yet.
-She didn’t change the course of the Trojan war to her likings.
+She didn’t change the course of the Trojan War to her liking.
 Therefore, she decided to continue her quest.

 Hera devised a plot so that she could trick Zeus once again.
-Yes, we already concluded that Zeus was very mad at Hera, so she needed to undertake several actions to make Zeus love her again.
+Zeus was very mad at Hera, so she needed to undertake several actions to make Zeus love her again.
 Only then, he would fall for the trick.

-The first step was a step that we mortals also undertake, to make an effort to look pretty and smell nice.
+The first step was to make an effort to look pretty and smell nice.
 She washed herself with ambrosia, wove flowers through her hair, put on her brightest set of earrings, and heaved herself in her prettiest robe.
 Besides, she asked Aphrodite for help with charming Zeus.
 This way he would definitely fall for her.

 Hera Returns to Hypnos for Help

 Well, almost everything.
 She still needed Hypnos to ascertain the success.
 Hera called Hypnos, but this time Hypnos was a little more reluctant to put Zeus to sleep.
 Not very surprising, since Zeus was still mad with him from the first time he tricked him.
 Hypnos definitely needed some convincing before he would agree to help Hera.